feature-engineering-studio/syllabus/README.md

  * Logic Model
  * Presentation
  * Final Deliverable (including resource list)

+**All students must meet with the instructor once during semester**

 In addition to these milestones students will also monitor and record their project's progress and will be required to give two progress statements, one verbally and one written.